-- 1. Open the Data load editor. - Under Data connections on the left, click [□] on a database connection.
-The select data dialog is displayed. - Select a Database from the drop-down list.
-Some selection dialogs do not have a Database drop-down list because the database name is entered when the connection is configured. - 4.
-Select Owner of the database.
+- Select a Database from the drop-down list.
+Some selection dialogs do not have a Database drop-down list because the database name is entered when the connection is configured. - Select Owner of the database.
 The list of Tables is populated with views and tables available in the selected database.
-Some databases do not require that owners be specified in the data selection process. - 5.
-Select a table. - 6.
+Some databases do not require that owners be specified in the data selection process. - 6.
+Select a table. - 7.
 Select the fields you want to load by checking the box next to each field you want to load.
 You can select all fields in the table by checking the box next to the table name.